DanrleyPerez/DanrleyPerez/README.md

-:computer: I'm Back-end!
+:computer: I'm Back-end Junior Developer.

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning everything.

-:outbox_tray: 2021 Goals: create a new project and find a new job.
+:outbox_tray: 2021 Goals: Find a new job.